-As the only team on the grid to have a lineage right back to the very beginnings of the World Championship in 1950, Ferrari occupy a special place in the sport and are out on their own as its most successful, and famous, team.
+As the only team on the grid to have a lineage right back to the very beginnings of the World Championship in 1950, Ferrari occupy a special place in the sport with their record of 16 Constructors' and 15 Drivers' Championships unsurpassed.

 Yet once that millstone was lifted in 2000 by the 'dream team' of Jean Todt, Ross Brawn, Rory Byrne and Michael Schumacher success continued to follow success and the team's reputation was restored to the level attained during their peak years.

-In more recent times, Ferrari have invariably still been in the thick of the drivers' title chase - triumphing with Raikkonen in 2007 but suffering final-race heartache with Massa in 2008 and then Alonso in 2010 and 2012.
+After Schumacher and Brawn departed at the end of 2006, Ferrari invariably still remained in the thick of the drivers' title chase - triumphing with Kimi Raikkonen in 2007 but suffering final-race heartache with Felipe Massa in 2008 and then Fernando Alonso in 2010 and 2012.